mbogden/galaxyJSPAM/notes.md

 - Capstone Project
     - Get target pipeline working
-        - Updating old data to new layout
+        - (Working) Updating old data to new layout
         - Getting scores for current machine comparisons

     - Get MPI working for a target